EricqyHan/GitAndGithubCheatSheet/README.md

 ### Escaping VIM

-- If typed in "git commit" by accident and asked to enter a commit message all you have to do it type "i" to enter a commit message or type ":wq" and hit enter.
+- If typed in "git commit" by accident and asked to enter a commit message all you have to do it type "i" to enter a commit message or type `:wq` and hit enter.
 - We do this when we are on a big project and want to type in a large commit message.
 - Use VS code as an editor instead.
 - Use code snippet below to change VS Code to default VIM editor